 You can extend the life of your orchid by making sure it's getting enough light during shorter winter days.
 Try moving it to the sunniest room in your home or the room with the most windows.
 Orchids love the bright, indirect light of most homes or offices.
 Just remember natural sunlight is a win-win.
 It’s good for you and your plants, so pull back the shades and let in the sun.
-To avoid the aforementioned sunburn, keep your plant in a north- or east-facing window, away from direct sun exposure.
+To avoid sunburn, keep your plant in a north- or east-facing window, away from direct sun exposure.
 If you’re keeping your orchid in a room with south-facing windows, make sure it’s out of direct light but still in a spot that receives plenty of sunlight.

 2. Watch for Drafts

 Whether it's your front door or a window that's letting in too much air, try to keep your orchid away from drafts.
 If you notice your orchid's buds falling off, there's a good chance you're exposing it to a draft.

 3. Keep Your Orchid Away From Dry Heat

 Just as orchids don't like drafts, they don't like being blasted with hot air either.
 Keep your orchid away from vents and space heaters.
 A general guideline: If it's comfortable for you, it should be comfortable for your orchid.

 For orchid care in winter months, you must see if your orchid roots are dry and gray.
 If that’s the case, your plant may need more water.
 You should also take a close look at your plant's leaves.
 If they're wrinkled, it probably needs a little more water.
 You can either increase the amount of water you're using or the frequency.
 When your roots turn green and plump, you'll know your plant is healthy.